spm/spm-docs/docs/reference/annotated_bibliography.md

 To characterize the interactions between multiple areas a 'Structural Equation Model (SEM)' or a 'Path Model' is required.
 This is specified by a directed graph.
 In its simplest incarnation a number of path coefficients define the linear relation between nodes on the graph (ie. neuroanatomical areas).
 These coefficients are then set so as to explain the observed covariance among the variables, as described in [5].
 SEM was introduced to neuroimaging by McIntosh and Gonzalez-Lima [6].

 Buchel and Friston [7] propose an SEM with time-dependent connections which are estimated using a Kalman filter algorithm.
-The approach is reviewed in [8] which also has a general discussion on effective connectiviy.
+The approach is reviewed in [8] which also has a general discussion on effective connectivity.

 In [9], Friston et al. introduced the concept of Psychophysiological Interactions (PPIs) to neuroimaging.
 This model explains the activation at any given voxel as an interaction between a psychological variable and a physiological variable (plus the main effects of each).
 This is a powerful cross-fertilisation of two related concepts (i) factorial designs - which look at the interactions between two psychological variables and (ii) effective connecticity - which looks at the interactions between two physiological variables (ie. the activations in different anatomical areas).

-In a study of associative learning of objects and their positions [10], increases in effective connectivity between distinct cortical systems specialised for spatial and object processing were observed (in addition to the expected repetition supression effect).
+In a study of associative learning of objects and their positions [10], increases in effective connectivity between distinct cortical systems specialised for spatial and object processing were observed (in addition to the expected repetition suppression effect).

 In a study of visual attentional mechanisms [11] measures of effective connectivity based on a nonlinear system identification showed that the effective connectivity between V2 and V5/MT is dependent on activity in parietal cortex.
 This provides evidence for the role of top-down 'backwards' connections in visual processing.